ITU-BDSA2025-GROUP19/Chirp/docs/report.md

 ## Architecture of deployed application

-Figure X illustrates the deployment architecture of the Chirp! application and shows how the system is composed at runtime.
+Figure 4 illustrates the deployment architecture of the Chirp! application and shows how the system is composed at runtime.
 The application is deployed as a client–server web application consisting of a web browser client, a server-side ASP.NET Core application hosted on Azure App Service, a local SQLite database, and external services accessed over HTTPS.

 The client side consists of a standard web browser running on a client computer.
 Users interact with the application through rendered HTML pages and submit requests via forms and links.
 All communication between the client and the server takes place over HTTPS, ensuring secure transmission of data.